 Chamber Music James Joyce 9781492248187 Books

 This is a slim volume of love poetry Joyce wrote years before Ulysses, his most celebrated work.
 Little in Chamber Music foreshadows the greatness to come, but not nothing.
-For example, already the author demonstrates a keen understanding of the English language as well as an ability to string musical-sounding words together in original ways, as in this stanza (from poem IX):
+For example, already the author demonstrates a keen understanding of the English language as well as an ability to string musical-sounding words together in original ways, as in this stanza (from poem IX):"Winds of May, that dance on the sea,

 Dancing a ring-around in glee